scope-lab-vu/Beta-VAE-OOD-Detector/data-generation/README.md

 We use a scenario description DSML written in [textX](https://textx.github.io/textX/stable/) to generate different scenes with different weather patterns.

-[Scenrio.entity](https://github.com/scope-lab-vu/Resonate/blob/main/scenario-description/scenario.entity) -- Has the entities of a CARLA scenarion.
+[Scenrio.entity](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/textx-scenario-description/demo/scene.entity) -- Has the entities of a CARLA scenarion.
 The entities are town name, weather, ego_agent, other_agent, global_route, and hazard_list.

-[entity.tx](https://github.com/scope-lab-vu/Resonate/blob/main/scenario-description/entity.tx) -- Has the grammer for the scenario description language.
+[entity.tx](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/textx-scenario-description/demo/entity.tx) -- Has the grammer for the scenario description language.

-[sceneparser.py](https://github.com/scope-lab-vu/Resonate/blob/main/scenario-description/scenario-generator.py) -- Parses the scenario language as python object and fills in the required values for each entity.
-Then an XML is generated that can be used in CARLA.
+[sceneparser.py](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/textx-scenario-description/demo/sceneparser.py) -- Parses the scenario language as python object and fills in the required values for each scene parameter.
+Then a json file with the scene paramters is generated, which will be used by the simulator.

-[sample xml files](https://github.com/scope-lab-vu/Resonate/tree/main/scenario-description/Scenario-example/simulation1) -- The sample xml files generated for CARLA.
+[scenes](https://github.com/scope-lab-vu/Beta-VAE-OOD-Detector/blob/main/data-generation/textx-scenario-description/scenes/) -- Has a sample scene specification json file for CARLA simulation.

 Scenario.dot, entity.dot -- metamodel figures of the scenario description and the textual language.
 Read the [docs](https://textx.github.io/textX/stable/) to convert it to png.

+# Data generation using scene specification files

 To generate scenes with different weather patterns, activate the virtual environment using source demo/bin/activate.
 Then run the following commands to generate different simulation scenarios.

 ```
 cd demo
 textx generate entity.tx --target dot
-textx generate scenario.entity --grammar entity.tx --target dot
+textx generate scene.entity --grammar entity.tx --target dot
-python3 scenario-generator.py
+python3 sceneparser.py
 ```
-The scene generator takes a route xml file from the Carla AD challenge, and generates one simulation run by randomly samples the route with different weather patterns to generate different scenes.
-A sample simulation xml files are shown in [folder](https://github.com/Shreyasramakrishna90/Resonate-Dynamic-Risk/tree/main/resonate-carla/leaderboard/data/my_routes)
+Once the scene specification json files are generated, they will be used by the simulator. sdl-data-generation.py script will read each scene specification file and uses it in the CARLA simulator.
+Then, the generated images and labels are stored in a folder.

 ```
 DISPLAY= ./CarlaUE4.sh -opengl    ---to start CARLA server (Terminal1)